Faculty, Alumni and Student Collections

 - Syllabi and other records of curricular development at GW.

 - Records that document the significant work that faculty members do related to faculty governance, on university committees and task forces, and by serving in administrative roles.

-Please contact University Archivist Christie Peterson for additional information about the types of materials we collect and how to contribute your papers to the archives.
+Please contact the university archives for additional information about the types of materials we collect and how to contribute your papers to the archives.